 - 13. The licence holder shall not use or allow to be used any music playing, music reproduction or sound amplification apparatus or any musical instruments, radio, or television receiving sets in the area of the highway covered by the licence. - 14.
-The licence holder should use its best endeavours to prevent customers using the area to engage in anti-social or disorderly behaviour. - 15.
-The licence holder must ensure that the area covered by the licence is monitored regularly by staff to ensure that the conditions above are being adhered to.
-This must include monitoring by any security staff that are required at the premises as a consequence of a premises licence under the Licensing Act 2003. - 16.
-If the premises does not hold a premises licence under the 2003 Act which authorises the sale of alcohol, the licence holder must not allow the sale or consumption of alcohol within the licensed area. - 17.
-Any sales of alcohol within the licensed area must be authorised under the 2003 Act. - 18.
+The licence holder must not allow customers using the area to engage in antisocial or disorderly behaviour. - 15.
+The licence holder must ensure that the area covered by the licence is monitored regularly by staff to ensure that the conditions above are being adhered to. - 16.
+If the premises does not hold a premises licence under the Licensing Act 2003 which authorises the sale of alcohol, the licence holder must not allow the sale or consumption of alcohol within the licensed area. - 17.
+Any sales of alcohol within the licensed area must be authorised under the Licensing Act 2003. - 18.
 A copy of the licence must be kept on the premises at all times and be available for inspection by a police officer or authorised officer of the local authority.